Evaluating Client-Side Document Processing in Next.js: Architectural Trade-offs

 Client‑Side PDF Manipulation

-To handle PDF manipulation without a Node.js or Python backend, the browser needs to read the physical file into memory as an ArrayBuffer.
-Libraries like pdf‑lib can then modify the binary data.
+When you need to manipulate PDFs entirely in the browser (no Node.js or Python backend), the file must be read into memory as an ArrayBuffer.
+Libraries such as pdf‑lib can then operate on the binary data.

 Core Implementation (Next.js)